SeoulTech/seoultech-website/readme.md

 + add more pages to the site
 + minify scripts and styles

-blog:
-+ sort by post dates. how to get dates?

 event:
 + display userpics of guests for each meetup